Redwood City Child Development Program

 About

-The Redwood City Child Development Program includes arts and crafts projects, free play, and the use of small manipulative toys.
-Children take part in phonics, learn to write their first and last names, and engage in math and science activities.
-The program also includes self-help activities and daily exercise, along with parent workshops, informational meetings, social events, and fundraisers.
+The Redwood City Child Development Program includes daily arts and crafts projects, free play, and the use of small manipulative toys.
+Children take part in phonics, learn to write their first and last names, and do math and science activities.
+The program also includes self-help activities and daily exercise.

 • Ages: 1–5 years old